 It can be difficult for anyone looking to further their education to find the necessary time to do so.
 With the advent of the internet, many more people that may not have physical access to training are able to pursue careers assisting veterinarians as veterinary technicians.
 The schools on this list offer online programs for veterinary assisting, both certification for veterinary assistants and degrees for veterinary technicians, to students throughout the country.

-Cedar Valley College's Distance Education Veterinary Technology Program (DEVTP) is offered in conjunction with the American Animal Hospital Association.
-Cedar Valley College has had a veterinary technology program in place since 1978 and expanded to include online learning in 1998.
-The program includes online learning exercise that utilize text as well as video and hands-on experience requirements at local animal hospitals.
+Dallas College's Distance Education Veterinary Technology Program (DEVTP) is offered in conjunction with the American Animal Hospital Association.
+Dallas College (formerly Cedar Valley College) has had a veterinary technology program in place since 1978 and expanded to include online learning in 1998.
+The program includes online learning exercises that utilize text as well as video, and hands-on experience requirements at local animal hospitals.
 Upon completion of the DEVTP program, students graduate with an Associate of Applied Science degree and qualify for the licensing exams required to pursue a career as a veterinary technician.

 San Juan College, with a physical location in Farmington, New Mexico, offers online learning programs for both veterinary technicians and veterinary assistants.
 The veterinary technician program includes 75 credit hours of work and an Associate of Applied Science degree, which awards the student clearance to sit for the Veterinary Technician National Exam (VTNE).
 The veterinary assistant program only requires 29 credit hours but graduates are not prepared for the VTNE.